PHentosh/SWA_message-parser_project/README.md

 ## Docker-compose

-This YAML file provides a Docker Compose configuration for setting up a data pipeline environment.
+This YAML file provides a Docker Compose configuration for setting up a datapipeline environment.
 It describes the services required to build the pipeline and orchestrates their deployment using Docker containers.
-The configuration includes services such as Spark, ZooKeeper, Kafka, a producer, a database, and a RESTful API service.
+The configuration includes services such as producer, a databases, hazelcast, and a RESTful API services.

 ## Networks

----

-### D**atapipeline**

-This network is created to connect the services within the data pipeline environment.
+All servises are in one network: datapipeline.
 It allows the services to communicate with each other.

 ## Services

----

-### S**park**

-This service uses the `bitnami/spark:3` Docker image to run Apache Spark in master mode.
-It is named "spark_master" and is set to restart automatically.
-The environment variables `SPARK_MODE` and various other Spark configuration variables are set to configure the Spark instance.
-It is connected to the `datapipeline` network and mounts the local directory `./spark` to the `/src` directory inside the container.

-### Z**ookeeper**

-This service uses the `confluentinc/cp-zookeeper:latest` Docker image to run Apache ZooKeeper, which is a centralized service for maintaining configuration information, naming, providing distributed synchronization, and more.
-It is named "zookeeper" and exposes port 32181.
-The environment variables `ZOOKEEPER_CLIENT_PORT` and `ZOOKEEPER_TICK_TIME` configure the ZooKeeper instance.
-It is connected to the `datapipeline` network.

-### K**afka**

-This service uses the `confluentinc/cp-kafka:latest` Docker image to run Apache Kafka, which is a distributed event streaming platform.
-It is named "kafka" and exposes port 9092.
-It depends on the `zookeeper` service to be running.
-The environment variables configure the Kafka instance, including the broker ID, ZooKeeper connection, listener security protocol, advertised listeners, and more.
-It is connected to the `datapipeline` network.

 ### P**roducer**